Final Exam

 The second policy should check if the load test job is completed and trigger a KeptnAnalysis.

-. - You need to watch the API Group Kind
+- You need to watch the API Group Kind Job/statusfor anUPDATEoperation.

-operation. - Use a precondition to check if the Job is completed
+- Use a precondition to check if the Job is completed request.object.status.succeeded

 preconditions: